 The overhead press involves isolating your arms to raise them from shoulder height above the head.
 This exercise is conducted with weights but may result in back pain if not done correctly.

-Dr. Wright recommends this move if you can successfully execute it without feeling any shoulder, back, or arm pain.
+UPMC Sports Medicine recommends this move if you can successfully execute it without feeling any shoulder, back, or arm pain.
 If you are pain-free, focus on keeping your shoulders from rising and slowly executing the press.
 If you do experience pain, take the exercise out of your routine and try other moves, such as pushups, instead.

 To learn more about sports medicine and workout injuries, visit UPMC Sports Medicine or call 1-855-93-SPORTS (77678) to speak with an expert.